PuneetGrewal/Train_Scheduler/readme.txt

 3. My program will print the times according to the format and the times at which the trains are ready.
 I was not able to complete the rest of the process.

-REGARDING MTS.C and P2A:

-I have tried to maintain a similar format to my submitted my p2a however since I was not fully able to implement it, some features are lacking.
-The loading time algorithm that I used is according to my P2A where trains are loaded into a data structure and then printed once they are ready to leave the station.

 MAIN FUNCTIONS USED AND EXPLANATIONS: